FDA Reopened the BHT Comment Period — and Let the ADA Record Close

 What to watch next

 Three things, in order.
-First, the Federal Register reopening notice, which will set BHT’s actual new deadline — until it publishes, there is no operative date, only FDA’s stated 30-day intention.
+First — now resolved — the Federal Register reopening notice, which published July 30, 2026 and set BHT’s deadline at August 31, 2026.
+Until it published there was no operative date, only FDA’s stated 30-day intention; the gap ran twenty days, and the safe course throughout was to treat the original May 13 deadline as binding.
 Second, what FDA does with the closed ADA record: the program’s framework documents describe a prioritization-and-review sequence, but the agency has not committed to a timeline for announcing findings from a completed data call.
 Third, whether additional substances join the reassessment queue; the agency maintains a public list of chemicals under review.
 Each development is logged on the affected trackers, with the primary source attached.

 Get notified when major changes occur.